kstar/adventures.github.io/docs/Spica_Nebula.md

 caught my attention was a cloud floating above the plane of the Milky Way somewhere to the northwest of Scorpio.
 It's pointed out here and looks like an eye with an eyebrow.
-It is considerably fainter than Sivan 10, which is in turn considerably fainter than Sh2-27, which is a difficult object visually but which many a night vision device user has discovered by panning around the sky.
+It is considerably fainter than Sivan 10, which is in turn considerably fainter than Sh2-27, a difficult object visually but which many a night vision device user has discovered by panning around the sky.